langchain-ai/langchain/templates/intel-rag-gaudi/README.md

 poetry run python ingest.py
 ```

-The script process and stores sections from Edgar 10k filings data for Nike `nke-10k-2023.pdf` into a Chroma database.
+The script process and stores sections from Edgar 10k filings data for Nike `nke-10k-2023.pdf` into a Chroma database by default.

+If you wish to use a Redis database instead, please refer to [rag-redis](../rag-redis/README.md) for instructions on how to make the switch.

 ## Usage